 There is also a common genetic reason for low levels of glutathione.

 The genes involved in producing enzymes that allow the body to create and recycle glutathione in the body is known as GSTM1 and GSTT1.
-About half of our population is missing GSTM1 function, resulting in a limited capacity to get rid of toxins and neutralize free radicals.
+About 40% of our population is missing GSTM1 function, resulting in lowered levels of glutathione and a limited capacity to get rid of toxins and neutralize free radicals.

 Is Supplementation Effective?